DomBurke23/CSharp_Practice/README.md

 .IndexOf() is usually used first to get the specific character position.

 methods - A method is a reusable set of instructions that perform a specific task.

+method overloading -  is useful if you want the same method to have different behavior based on its inputs.